Copywriting and the Sentence of Suspense

 Make sure the main clause is worth the delay.

 Make sure the leaders add value to the content’s proposition.

 And plan your suspensive sentence(s) well, make them flow so that you reader “goes with the flow”.

-This involves working with compositions of balance, antithesis, parallelism and careful patterns of repetition.
-These elements of sentence dramatise, intensify and build toward a climax.
-Let me take you to the top floor of the Tower of Word (as in Leonard Cohen’s A hundred floors above us in the Tower of Song), for a few standard-setting master sentences employing these compositional elements:
+This involves working with compositions of balance, antithesis, parallelism and careful patterns of repetition (better known as literary devices).
+These elements of style dramatise, intensify and build toward a climax.
+Let me take you to the top floor of the Tower of Word (to reference Leonard Cohen’s Tower of Song), for a few standard-setting master sentences employing these compositional elements:

 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.

 In the week before their departure to Arrakis, when all the final scurrying about had reached a nearly unbearable frenzy, an old crone came to visit the mother of the boy, Paul.

 (Frank Herbert, Dune, 1965)

 Years and years ago, when I was a boy, when there were wolves in Wales, and birds the color of red-flannel petticoats whisked past the harp-shaped hills, when we sang and wallowed all night and day in caves that smelt like Sunday afternoons in damp front farmhouse parlors, and we chased, with the jawbones of deacons, the English and the bears, before the motor car, before the wheel, before the duchess-faced horse, when we rode the daft and happy hills bareback, it snowed and it snowed.

 (Dylan Thomas, A Child’s Christmas in Wales, 1955)